SveltePress/sveltepress/packages/docs-site/src/routes/guide/introduction/+page.md

 Exactly the same as [Project structure - SvelteKit](https://kit.svelte.dev/docs/project-structure)

-But you can use .md files for pages or layouts.
+Except for that you can use .md files for pages or layouts.
 For example:
 * `src/routes/+page.md` is recognized as home page
 * `src/routes/+layout.md` is used for root custom layout